MileHacker Logo

 Local Communication

 Italy has three major mobile providers: TIM, Vodafone, and WindTre.
-You can purchase a local SIM card with your passport at their official stores.
+You are able to buy a local SIM card with your passport at their official stores.

 Connectivity Tips